|Detail from The Deliverance of |

 See Part II of this post here.

-One of the earliest accounts of a Purgatory-like place comes from an unexpected source.
+One of the earliest accounts of a Purgatory-like place comes from an unexpected source, indeed one of the Mothers of the Church, rather than one of the Fathers.
 Dating from about AD 203, the authentic account of the Passion of Saint Perpetua details a poignant vision which Perpetua experienced immediately prior to her martyrdom.
 The words of this early Christian martyr, as written in Latin in her prison diary, speak for themselves:

 After a few days, while we were all praying, on a sudden, in the middle of our prayer, there came to me a word, and I named Dinocrates.
 And I was amazed that that name had never come into my mind until then, and I was grieved as I remembered his misfortune.
 And I felt myself immediately to be worthy, and to be called on to ask on his behalf.
 And for him I began earnestly to make supplication, and to cry with groaning to the Lord.